Isotropic Gaussian random fields on the sphere: Regularity, fast simulation and stochastic partial differential equations: Stochastic partial differential equations on the sphere

 In this section we consider the heat equation on the sphere with additive $Q$-Wiener noise as an example of a stochastic partial differential equation (SPDE) on~$\IS^2$.
 To discuss stochastic partial differential equations we first introduce $Q$-Wiener processes on the sphere.

 To this end let us consider $Q$-Wiener processes that take values in~$L^2(\IS^2)$ and that are isotropic in space.
-Then, by Lemma~\ref{lem:simulate_sequence_exp_T} and by the construction of $Q$-Wiener processes out of GRFs as was done in an abstract setting, e.g., in~\cite{DPZ92,PR07}, a $Q$-Wiener process taking values in~$L^2(\IS^2)$ can be characterized by the \KL expansion
+Then, by Lemma~\ref{lemsimulatesequenceexpT} and by the construction of \mbox{$Q$-}Wiener processes out of GRFs as was done in an abstract setting, for example, in~\citet{DPZ92,PR07}, a $Q$-Wiener process taking values in~$L^2(\IS^2)$ can be characterized by the Kar\-hunen--Lo\`eve expansion